Fears and Phobias

 The Fear Factor: Phobias - From aviophobia, the fear of flying, to zelophobia, the fear of jealousy, the list of phobias that harrow the human mind runs long.
 Web MD, Heather Hatfield, 2004

-Emetophobia - Results of a survey suggest that the Thrive Programme had a significant impact upon the participants’ emetophobia severity, as well as upon their locus of control, self-esteem and social anxiety.
+Emetophobia - Results of a survey on the change work done with clients suffering from emetophobia demonstrate a significant improvement in regard to the severity of emetophobia and a positive impact on locus of control, self-esteem and social anxiety.
 R. Kelly, C Allen